hamidrezabehjoo/hamidrezabehjoo.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am a PhD student in applied mathematics.
-My academic focus centers on statistical machine learning, probability theory and optimal transport.
-Currently I'm working on diffusion models, how to improve them and design new algorithms.
+I am a doctoral candidate in applied mathematics with a primary research focus on statistical machine learning, probability theory, and optimal transport.
+My ongoing work involves the study and enhancement of diffusion models, including the development of novel algorithms aimed at improving their efficacy.

-In my free time, I enjoy reading (persian poetry), running, drawing in a sketchbook and listening to russian hip-hop.
-From time to time I compulsively buy Lego, also I like going to London on Saturdays and watching Adam Sandler films on Netflix.
+In my leisure time, I find pleasure in reading Persian poetry, engaging in the acquisition of new languages, and occasionally embarking on hiking expeditions around Tucson.